pattonsgirl/Spring2021-CEG2350/Labs/Lab09/README.md

 3. On your AWS system, start a `jupyter notebook` with the no browser option.
 Copy the output to your lab writeup.
 (1 pt)
    - Note: use `jupyter notebook --help`
 4. Can you run other commands right now?
 Quit this process, and run `jupyter notebook` in the background.
 Write the command you used.
 (1 pt)
+   - Note: if you can't figure this out, run the command normally and move on.  -1 pt will not kill you ;)
 5. Run `curl localhost:8888`.
 Write what you see.
 6. Open a second terminal on your local system (do not `ssh` into the AWS system).
 7. Forward the port running `jupyter notebook` to your local system and open the notebook in your browser by following the steps below: